Zara Yaad Kar: Cast

+Release

+Home media and streaming service

 The show was uploaded on Hum TV's official YouTube channel simultaneously with its airing on TV.
 Later in 2017, all the episodes were deleted and reuploaded in October 2019 with muted music.
+It is also available on Eros Now.

 Soundtrack

 The title song was sung by Rahat Fateh Ali Khan.
 The music was composed by and the lyrics were written by Khalil-ur-Rehman Qamar.